sceballos/apps-frontend/README.md

 ## Running UI test cases

-Just run `npm test` after your backend is running and properly configured.
+After your backend is running and properly configured you can just run `npm test` and press `A` when prompted while in the interactive terminal.